rigdenlab/conkit/docs/examples/plot_map.rst

 --------------------------------------------------------------

-Finally, you could also add a second contact prediction file to the call to compare two maps against each other.
+You could also add a second contact prediction file to the call to compare two maps against each other.

 .. code-block:: bash